 Bedrooms

-- Dust light fittings and fixtures, ceiling fans, and HVAC vents
+- Dust light fittings, ceiling fans, and HVAC vents

-- Wipe down pictures and paintings, baseboards, door frames and handles
+- Wipe pictures, baseboards, door frames, and handles

 - Wash walls and windows, including light switches